aserowy/thebook/docs/concepts/document_microservices.md

 #### Task

-In the mission statement, the tasks and objectives of the system are described in a short description, either in brief or in short sentences.
+In the mission statement, the tasks and objectives of the system are described in bullet points or short sentences.
 The following guiding questions should be answered briefly and concisely:

 - What is the software system for?
 - What is the central sales/use argument? ("claim", "slogan")